-Employees must comply with applicable laws that forbid or restrict the use of mobile devices and cellular phones while driving.
-For example, if we are driving to work and wish to call and report a delay in our arrival time, we should do so in a way that is legal in our jurisdiction and does not present a risk of an accident involving you or others.
+Employees must comply with any applicable laws that forbid or restrict the use of mobile devices and cellular phones while driving.
+For example, if we are driving to work and wish to call and report a delay in our arrival time, we should do so in a way that is legal in our jurisdiction.
 Depending on local laws, this could include using a hands-free device or by pulling over safely to the side of the road.